Loading...

 ├── dirk_traphouse

-is started after your framework, inventory, and targeting resources.
+To get started, simply ensure dirk_lib is started after your framework, inventory, and targeting resources.

-will automatically detect supported resources and apply the correct bridging logic for your setup.
+There’s no complex setup—dirk_lib will automatically detect supported resources and apply the correct bridging logic for your setup.

-No extra config needed—just ensure the dependencies are started before dirk_lib
+No extra config needed—just ensure the dependencies are started before dirk_lib.

-by setting server variables (ConVars).
-These can be placed in your server.cfg
+You can customize the behaviour of dirk_lib by setting server variables (ConVars).
+These can be placed in your server.cfg or follow the tip below for a cleaner way.

 To get started with lib, include the shared script within your resource's fxmanifest.lua